-Click the browse button to display the Pollutant Treatments dialog box, which is described in detail on page 462.
+Click the [...] browse button to display the Pollutant Treatments dialog box.
 The Pollutant Treatments dialog box defines the treatment functions for pollutants entering the outfall structure.

 This entry defines the bottom elevation of the outfall structure (ft or m).

 This check box is used to denote whether a flap gate exists to prevent backflow through the outfall structure.
 By default, no flap gate is defined.